Nabil Shaath: Political career

 Shaath has served as Palestinian chief negotiator, Palestinian International Co-operation Minister, Planning Minister for the Palestinian National Authority and Acting Prime Minister of the PNA.
 Shaath led the coordinating committee of the Palestinian delegation to the Oslo I Accord talks in Washington, D.C.

 Shaath also served as the Palestinian Authority's first foreign minister from April 2003 to February 2005.

 Shaath was a Deputy Prime Minister and Minister of Information in the Palestinian Authority Government of February 2005.
-On 15 December 2005, he became Acting Prime Minister of the Palestinian Authority after Ahmad Qurei resigned.
+On 15 December 2005, he became Acting Prime Minister of the Palestinian Authority after Ahmed Qurei resigned.
 He lost that position nine days later when Qurei returned to office.

 Awards and recognition

 Shaath appeared in the 2009 documentary Back Door Channels: The Price of Peace about the peace treaty between Israel and Egypt.
 The film was released by Channel Productions in New York City.